puppetlabs/puppetdb/documentation/install_from_packages.markdown

 > Note: If Puppet doesn't have a valid certificate when PuppetDB is installed, you will have to [run the SSL config script and edit the config file][ssl_script], or [manually configure PuppetDB's SSL credentials][keystore_instructions] before the puppet master will be able to connect to PuppetDB.

-Step 2: Enable the Puppet Labs Package Repository
+Step 2: Enable the Puppet Package Repository
 -----

-If you didn't already use it to install Puppet, you will need to [enable the Puppet Labs package repository](/guides/puppetlabs_package_repositories.html) for your system.
+If you didn't already use it to install Puppet, you will need to [enable the Puppet package repository](/guides/puppetlabs_package_repositories.html) for your system.

 Step 3: Install PuppetDB